 So I clapped Booker on the back and skedaddled while they were starting to negotiate the contract.
 If anything went wrong I’m sure management would be happy to blame me, but after two weeks and a bit of knowing Booker, I was a lot more worried about what was going to happen if things went right.

-Part 12 of The Cell Phone Towers of Elfland is coming soon.
+Part 12 of The Cell Phone Towers of Elfland is Ian and the Fairy Godmother.